Y0URD34TH/Project-GLD/README.md

 ### **[🎮] Game Download**
 * Download a game from any source via Lua scripts
-* Have the game automatically extracted/setup and placed in library with the correct .exe path (works for 1click, 2clicks, FitGirl, Dodi, and Online-fix scripts)
+* Have the game automatically extracted/setup and placed in library with the correct .exe path
-* Built-in download manager and Real-Debrid & TorBox support
+* Built-in download manager based on aria2 with lots of file host resolvers, resulting in max download speed
 * Start multiple downloads at the same time

 ### **[🧲] Torrent Client**
-* Minimalist built-in torrent client based on Libtorrent
+* Minimalist built-in torrent client based on Libtorrent, with Real-Debrid & TorBox support
 * VPN bind/killswitch available
 * Download confirmation on torrents (optional)